-The word CAUTION without the safety alert symbol indicates a potentially hazardous situation exists that, if not avoided, may result in equipment and property damage.
+The word CAUTION without the safety alert symbol indicates a potentially hazardous situation exists that, if not avoided or if instructions are not followed precisely, may result in equipment and property damage.

 CAUTION

 Special Symbols

 To identify special hazards, other symbols may appear in conjunction with the DANGER, WARNING, and CAUTION signal words.
 These symbols indicate areas that require special and/or strict adherence to the procedures to prevent serious injury to personnel or loss of life.